FAQ

 No. A Request Node cannot change a request's contents before persisting it to IPFS and on-chain because doing so would invalidate the signature.
 This is true for private, encrypted requests as well.
 The Request Node cannot forge the end-user's signature.

-Can I create a request without using a Request Node?
+Can I create a request via the Request Network SDK without using a Request Node?

 No. Today, a Request Node is required to interact with the Request Network IPFS Network.
 That said, it is possible to make the end-user pay the protocol fee when creating a request instead of the Request Node.
 To do this, inject an HttpMetaMaskDataAccess into the frontend RequestNetwork instance.